dogokit/dogokit-beagle/README.md

 ## Authors

 Created by [@mhaidarhanif](https://github.com/mhaidarhanif) in 2023, from the 🐾
-Allnimal group (🐻 Bearmentor, 🐱 Catamyst, 🐶 Dogokit)
+Allnimal company group (🐻 Bearmentor, 🐱 Catamyst, 🐶 Dogokit)

 ## References